 This part of my research was indeed a mixture of several branches of signal processing and machine learning: digital image processing, nonlinear dimensionality reduction, and statistical shape analysis.
 All of the them are beautiful topics and in all of them I had the chance to learn a lot.
 My goal was to develop a systematic way to track dynamically features of facial expressions.

 Here I met the first time with manifold theory in data analysis, and in the processes I met several works of David Donoho.
-This part in particular was one of the best parts of my research.
+This in particular was one of the best parts of my research.
 I did not publish my work in a prestigious journal like I did in my Ph.D, instead I published the two papers in a local event at a university.
 You can find these publications here and here (terrible english!, I did not have a good english at the time) and my whole master thesis is here (in spanish!, bad english at the time again!).
-I feel proud of this work for the countless problems I solved, and also because of the mathematics I involved in the different analysis that I performed, specially smooth manifolds and Riemmanian geometry in data analysis.
-I am currently not active in this topic, but I will be definitely in touch with smooth manifolds and Riemmanian geometry.
+I feel proud of this work for the countless problems I solved, and also because of the mathematics I involved in the different analysis that I performed.
+Specially smooth manifolds and Riemmanian geometry in data analysis.

 As an undergrad I devoted my research efforts to computational electromagnetism.
 In particular, I analyzed the problem of heating in ferromagnetic materials as a consequence of induced currents by magnetic fields.
 My research goals at the time were to solve numerically the Maxwell equations describing the Eddy currents problem by means of finite element analysis and to solve at the same time the heat equation describing the heating of cubic and rectangular geometries of ferromagnetic materials.

 While doing my research I involved my self with the application of calculus of variations, functional analysis, partial differential equations and formal finite element analysis.
 Although I did not published a paper, I wrote a complete thesis that you can find here (in spanish!, my english was not good at that time).
-I feel very proud of this work not only because of the countless problems I solved in the way to achieve the goals of the project, but also because I learned with hands on experience the role that branches of mathematics far from the basic curriculum of electrical engineering, can have in a given problem.
-I am currently not active in this topic.
+I feel very proud of this work not only because of the countless problems I solved in the way to achieve the goals of the project, but also because I learned with hands on experience the role that branches of mathematics far from the basic curriculum can have in a given problem.